stkim1/NSLogger-iPad-Viewer/README.md

 3. [GameKit](http://developer.apple.com/library/ios/#documentation/GameKit/Reference/GameKit_Collection/_index.html)
 4. [Bonjour over Bluetooth](http://developer.apple.com/library/ios/#qa/qa1753/_index.html#//apple_ref/doc/uid/DTS40011315)

-The only one that works with least amount of clutter and provides best possible use case is, so far in my opinion, the last one.
-Though it's the hardest path to pursue.
+The one that is clutter-free and provides best possible use case is, so far in my opinion, the last one.

 ##Documents